7 Common Mistakes People Make When Redeeming Miles

 Moreover, diversification of your mileage currencies is basic common sense.
 If you put all your miles into one programme and that programme decides to devalue (by hiking award prices or increasing fees on awards), there’s not a lot you can do.

-Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer Miles when you make a min. spend of S$500 within the first month of card approval.
-For new-to-American-Express Card Members only.
-Valid till 30 April 2024.
+Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer miles (enough to redeem a return trip to Bali on Singapore Airlines) + S$50 eCapitaVoucher when you apply with annual fee payment and spend a min. of S$1,000 within the first month of Card approval.
+Available to new-to-American Express cardmembers only.
+Valid till 2 December 2024.
 T&Cs apply.

 Conclusion